Wesley26/wd-react-portfolio/README.md

 - On Windows, use an .env file at the root, then add `Browser="none"`.
 This is for allowing you, the developer, the choice of which web browser you wish to use.
 - Include a .env.production and add `GENERATE_SOURCEMAP=false`.
 There is no specific reason.
 The source code for this website is already viewable here from my portfolio page.
 - Run Jest tests with `npm test`, which will run the command "jest --updateSnapshot" (update the snapshot each time a Jest test is run for now).
 Note: Inside "Jest" under package.json, ensure moduleNameMapper includes every image extension used in the app.
+- See [this Stack Overflow article](https://stackoverflow.com/questions/20562543/zoom-to-fit-pdf-embedded-in-html) on handling PDF files in an iFrame tag in ReactJS.
 - Check React documentation if needed for more information [Here](https://github.com/facebook/create-react-app).

 ## Purpose of Repo

 This repo is my ReactJS build of my portfolio website.
 On my portfolio website, the end user is able to read about me, browse my portfolio, download my resume, and send an email to my business inbox through a contact form.
 This readme will be updated as I update this front-end ReactJS design.
 This website started as a vanilla JavaScript ReactJS web app and was translated to TypeScript January 3rd, 2022.
-This readme was last updated on March 1st, 2022.
+This readme was last updated on October 20th, 2022.

 ## Content of repo